sneMoDi/AI-Powered-Patient-Risk-Prediction-System-/README.md

 - Logistic Regression is reliable for datasets with linear relationships.
 - Feature normalization is essential for models like Multinomial Naive Bayes.

 For further enhancements, consider hyperparameter tuning and additional data preprocessing techniques.
-Let me know if you need help with extensions or deployment strategies!